dibyajyoti0750/WanderLust/Rebuild It/step36.md

 ### **Overview**

 We are implementing a **Marker Popup** in Mapbox, similar to how Airbnb displays a map with markers for property locations.
-When a user hovers over or clicks on a marker, a popup should appear displaying information about that location.
+When a user hovers over or clicks on the marker, a popup should appear displaying information about that location.

 ---